We Value Your Privacy

 - To whom you want the limits to apply; for example, disclosures to your spouse.

 Right to Request Confidential Communications You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at home or by mail.
-To request confidential communications, you must make your request in writing to Noble Privacy Officer, 7701 E. 21st Street, Indianapolis, IN 46219.
-We will not ask you the reason for your request.
+To request confidential communications, you must make your request in writing to Noble Privacy Officer, 7701 E. 21st Street, Indianapolis, IN 46219 and specify how or where you wish to be contacted.
 We will accommodate all reasonable requests.
-Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
-Even if you agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.
+Even if you agreed to receive this Notice electronically, you are still entitled to a paper copy.
 You may obtain a copy of this Notice by clicking here.
-To obtain a paper copy of this Notice, contact the Noble Privacy Officer at 317-375-2712.
+To obtain a paper copy of this Notice, contact the Noble Privacy Officer at 317-375-2723.

 Changes to This Notice